HUMAN RIGHTS DEFENDERS

 Front Line Defenders was founded with the specific aim of providing protection to human rights defenders (HRDs) at risk.
 The organization addresses the needs directly identified by human rights defenders through the provision of rapid and practical support, capacity building, and the promotion of strengthened international and regional mechanisms for their protection.
 The objective of this project is to enhance the safety of human rights defenders in Latin America who are at risk because of their human rights work.

-Protecting Maya Q’eqchi’ Land and Resource Rights in Guatemala - $35,000 (first payment of a two-year grant)
+Protecting Maya Q’eqchi’ Land and Resource Rights in Guatemala - $35,000 (second payment of a two-year grant)

 The Indian Law Resource Center is a legal advocacy organization working to promote and defend the human rights of indigenous peoples in the Americas.
 The Center provides assistance without charge to Indian nations and other indigenous communities that are working to protect their lands, environments, cultures and ways of life; combat racism and oppression; achieve sustainable economic development and genuine self-government; and, realize their human rights.
 The Center is providing legal counsel and assistance to Maya Q’eqchi’ communities in Guatemala that are fighting to secure legal recognition of their land and resource rights.
 The Center is helping the communities bring international attention and pressure to bear on Guatemala to stop human rights abuses and improve national legal and policy frameworks to recognize indigenous peoples’ collective rights.

-Mesoamerican WHRD Initiative, Honduran WHRD Network, and Just Associates in Honduras - $40,000 (first payment of a two-year grant)
+Mesoamerican WHRD Initiative, Honduran WHRD Network, and Just Associates in Honduras - $40,000 (second payment of a two-year grant)

 The Mesoamerican Women Human Rights Defenders Initiative (IMD) was launched in 2010 in response to growing violence against women who defend rights (WHRDs) in the Mesoamerican countries of Guatemala, El Salvador, Honduras and Mexico.
 By bringing a gender analysis to the violent contexts they confront, and developing the political and empowering nature of self-care, the IMD —managed by the coordinating team of Consorcio para el Diálogo Parlamentario y la Equidad-Oaxaca, AWID, UDEFEGUA, La Colectiva Feminista, Central American Women’s Fund, the National Women Defenders Network in Honduras, and JASS (Just Associates)—seeks to strengthen and protect women and their movements, and underline how human rights and gender equality are fundamental to any movement for peace and social justice.
 The IMD generates data and analysis to raise awareness about the risks and gendered violence faced by women human rights defenders and has developed a range of strategies to reduce risks to promote holistic protection.

 Peace Brigades International (PBI) uses its international presence and global networks to protect, support and enable the work of human rights defenders and local activists for peaceful social change.
 PBI’s signature approach is international protective accompaniment but support is also provided through capacity building, policy advocacy, and other creative approaches.
 International protective accompaniment is an integrated accompaniment strategy that uses the direct presence of international volunteers on the ground combined with a range of associated networking, communications and advocacy tools applied at the local, national, regional and global levels.
-PBI only comes in when responding to invitations from local human rights organizations and communities, such as indigenous communities, environmental organizations, lawyers, LGBTI activists, journalists, women’s organizations, trade unions and relatives of people who have been forcibly disappeared.
+Overbrook supports PBI's work in the U.S., Guatemala, Honduras, and Mexico.

 General Operating Support - $25,000